a7madx7/tinder_bot/README.md

 * [Chrome Driver](https://chromedriver.chromium.org/downloads) - chrome-webdriver installed and matched with the current version of chrome installation.
 * [Selenium](https://pypi.org/project/selenium/) install it via ``` pip3 install selenium ```.
-* [Python 3.7 or later](https://python.org) The core programming language for this project.
+* [Python 3.7 or later](https://python.org) The core programming language for the python fork of this project.
+* [Ruby](https://ruby-lang.org) The core programming language for the ruby fork of this project.

+##### Make sure to fill your credentials in the secrets file depending on the language you're gonna work with.
+##### If the bot failed at login stage on tinder with you just restart it.

 Please run with: